 The members of the Nebraska Broadcasters Association and the broadcasting faculty and students of the College of Journalism and Mass Communications at the University of Nebraska-Lincoln established the Broadcast Pioneer Award to recognize those indivduals whose long term leadership has contributed to the high quality of Nebraska broadcasting and to the high quality of broadcast education.

-Recipients are honored each year in April during the Annual J-Days celebration on the university campus.
+Recipients are honored each year during the annual "J-Days" celebration on the university campus.

 2000 - RAY LOCKHART